tsaonehh/tsaonehh/README.md

 - 👋 Hi, I’m Tsaone Bejile, username @tsaonehh
 - 📍 I am located in Gaborone, Botswana
 - 👀 I love vlogging, writing poems and working out at the gym
-- 🌱 I’m currently Spanish and on the coding side, I hope to enrol into a Python program soon or C# as I am mostly interested in Front-End Development but I am always willing to expand my horizons.
+- 🌱 I’m currently Spanish and on the coding side, I hope to enrol into a Python program soon or C# as I am mostly interested in Front-End Development.
 - 💞️ I’m looking for my first Web Development role, just something to introduce me to the coding world officially.
 - 📫 You can reach me on LinkedIn @Tsaone W Bejile